zanemilo/Dijjon/READ ME.md

 [L] Player Inventory UI currently displays as "1.
 Oats - 1" Where the second '1' is the monetary value of the oats.
 It looks like player has 1 oats.
 Should change to displayt either quantity or label it as '1 gp'

+[L] Make a list of optional check types based on location of player.
+For example, location is 'cave' check_type_options = ['perception', 'investigation', etc.] Also can base this off of event type, or action type.
+For example event is 'dialogue' check_type_options = ['decpetion', 'persuasion', etc.]